18paulb/316Instructions/README.md

 The updated page should look similar to this:
 ![changed header](./images/changedHeader.png)

-### Changing The Image
+### Changing The Image=
-1. Go to Google Images and find an appropriate image of your choice.
-2. Right click on the image (two finger click on trackpad) and choose `Copy Image Link` or `Copy Image Address` from the dropdown menu.
-3. Navigate back to CodePen.
-4. In the HTML Section, find this line:
+1. In the HTML Section, find this line:
 ```
     <img class="photo" src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/15/Cat_August_2010-4.jpg/1200px-Cat_August_2010-4.jpg">
 ```
-5. Delete the url found after the `src=` and paste the new one you copied (make sure that you keep the quotes around the link).
+2. Delete the url found after the `src=` and put in this new url `https://brightspotcdn.byu.edu/31/bf/faa1cee3405387ff8d0d135ffab1/1810-23-0021-1200-4.jpg` (make sure that you have quotes around the link).

 The updated page should look similar to this:
 ![changed image](./images/changedImage.png)